OpenTranslationBible/open-bible/en-GB/07.Judges/md/judges-20.md

 ## Judges 20:39

-and then the Israelites would counterattack.
+At that moment, the Israelites would launch their counterattack.
 The Benjamites had begun to inflict casualties on the Israelites (about thirty), and they said, “We are defeating them as in the first battle.”

 ## Judges 20:40